johncarlomaula/john-carlo.github.io/index.md

 [![App](https://img.shields.io/badge/App-Open%20App-blue)](https://johncarlomaula-spotify-features-visualizer-app-app-0l4de8.streamlitapp.com/)
 [![Github](https://img.shields.io/badge/Github-View%20on%20Github-green?logo=Github)](https://github.com/johncarlomaula/spotify-features-visualizer-app)

-Using Streamlit, I developed a web app with a user-friendly interface to visualize Spotify music data.
-I also gave the option for users to download their own data to visualize.
-Data can be displayed via interactive histograms, box plots, scatterplots, and polar charts produced from Plotly with the ability to compare artists and albums.
-Example plots are shown below.
+In this project, I developed a web app with a user-friendly interface using Streamlit to visualize Spotify music data with the option for users to download and visualize their own data.

 <img src="images/thumbnails/project3_thumbnail.png?raw=true"/>